What is the Impact of AI for IT Operations? — Part 1: Optanix on AIOps

 In this six-part blog series, titled “Optanix on AIOps”, we’ll provide a look at the legacy and capabilities of AI for IT operations to provide perspective on the role AIOps can play in ITOM today.
 We will then review in detail how Optanix and other AIOps companies leverage AIOps techniques, among other advanced technologies, to provide proactive IT operations monitoring.

-AI’s Impact on ITOM: AIOPs Use Cases
+AI’s Impact on ITOM: The Ascension of AIOPs

 Artificial intelligence (AI) has been around for decades.
 The term was first coined to describe an academic discipline way back in the 1950s.
 AI evolved in fits and starts, but practical applications for the business world began to emerge in the 1980s with the introduction of the first generation of expert systems.

-In the new millennium, AI for IT operations has come of age with use cases that are wide-ranging, some of which show promise of making our lives better: robots that can interact with people; smartphones that can recognize speech and respond accordingly; systems that can find victims during disasters; autonomous vehicles that have the potential to drive themselves; and more.
+In the new millennium, AI in IT operations has come of age with use cases that are wide-ranging, some of which show promise of making our lives better: robots that can interact with people; smartphones that can recognize speech and respond accordingly; systems that can find victims during disasters; autonomous vehicles that have the potential to drive themselves; and more.

 - The availability of massive computing power